phetsims/fourier-making-waves/doc/implementation-notes.md

 example: `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.

-Many of the charts automatically scale their y-axis to fit the peak amplitude, with a bit of "padding" added to the peak.
+Some of the charts automatically scale their y-axis to fit the peak amplitude, with a bit of "padding" added to the peak.
 PhET typically refers to this behavior as _auto-scaling_.
 In the **Discrete** screen, the Sum chart auto-scales, with a minimum range of [-1.5,1.5].
-In the **Wave Game** screen, the _Sum_ chart auto-scales to fit the answer (pink waveform), again with a minimum range of [-1.5,1.5].
+In the **Wave Game** screen, the Sum chart auto-scales to fit the answer (pink waveform), again with a minimum range of [-1.5,1.5].
 In the **Wave Packet** screen, the Amplitudes and Components charts auto-scale, with no minimum range.